Hopf algebras and Tutte polynomials: Abstract

 \section{Abstract}

-By considering Tutte polynomials of a combinatorial Hopf algebras, we show how a Tutte polynomial can be canonically associated to a set of combinatorial objects that have some notion of deletion and contraction.
-We show that numerous graph polynomials from the literature arise canonically from this framework.
+By considering Tutte polynomials of Hopf algebras, we show how a Tutte polynomial can be canonically associated with combinatorial objects that have some notions of deletion and contraction.
+We show that several graph polynomials from the literature arise from this framework.
 These polynomials include the classical Tutte polynomial of graphs and matroids, Las~Vergnas' Tutte polynomial of the morphism of matroids and his Tutte polynomial for embedded graphs, Bollob\'as and Riordan's ribbon graph polynomial, the Krushkal polynomial, and the Penrose polynomial.

-We show that our Tutte polynomials of Hopf algebras share common properties with the classical Tutte polynomials, including deletion-contraction definitions, universality properties, convolution formulas, and duality relations.
-New results for several graph polynomials from the literature are then obtained as examples of the general results.
+We show that our Tutte polynomials of Hopf algebras share common properties with the classical Tutte polynomial, including deletion-contraction definitions, universality properties, convolution formulas, and duality relations.
+New results for graph polynomials from the literature are then obtained as examples of the general results.

 Our results offer a framework for the study of the Tutte polynomial and its analogues in other settings, offering the means to determine the properties and connections between a wide class of polynomial invariants.